-A/Executive Director Patrick Scott: The money that was used for that community person, that ran out a couple of years ago, it wasn't actually out of this budget, it was monies that was cut from the overall operations from Canada.
-I'm taking note of your concern Stan.
+A/Executive Director Patrick Scott: The money that was used for that community person, that ran out a couple of years ago.
+It wasn't actually out of this budget, it was monies that was cut from the overall operations from Canada.

-Chief Jim Antoine; Thank you, earlier on a couple of months ago, the Executive Director got us to sign this document.
-It was pretty odd, I've never had to do this before, she wanted all of our signatures, like she was approving something that hasn't been put together yet.
+Chief Jim Antoine: Thank you.
+A couple of months ago, the Executive Director got us to sign this document.
+It was pretty odd I've never had to do this before.
+She wanted all of our signatures, like she was approving something that hasn't been put together yet.